 - M-M-R II is administered as an injection at your doctor's office, hospital, or clinic.
 Ask your doctor any questions that you may have about M-M-R II.

 - If you miss a dose of M-M-R II, contact your doctor right away.

 Ask your health care provider any questions you may have about how to use M-M-R II.

 Important safety information:

-- If you have a TB skin test within 8 months of receiving this vaccine, tell the doctor that you have received this vaccine.
+- If you have a TB skin test after recent use of this vaccine, tell your doctor that you have received this vaccine.

 - PREGNANCY and BREAST-FEEDING: Do not use M-M-R II if you are pregnant.
-If you suspect that you could be pregnant, contact your doctor immediately.
-After receiving M-M-R II, do not become pregnant for at least 3 months without checking with your doctor.
+If you suspect that you could be pregnant, contact your doctor right away.
+After getting this vaccine, do not become pregnant for 3 months.
 It is unknown if M-M-R II is excreted in breast milk.
 If you are or will be breast-feeding while you are using M-M-R II, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of M-M-R II: